svicknesh/kdf/README.md

     os.Exit(1)
 }

-// the `k.SetSalt()` function lets the user set the desired salt to be used by `k,Generate`, instead of generating random bytes
+// the `k.SetSalt()` function lets the user set the desired salt to be used by `k.Generate`, instead of generating random bytes

 // generate key from given input k.Generate([]byte("hello, world!"))